Department of Chemistry

 Select one of the following:3-4

-Physical Chemistry I: Thermodynamics and Chemical Kinetics
+Physical Chemistry I with Calculus: Thermodynamics and Chemical Kinetics

 Inorganic Chemistry: Principles and Applications of Chemical Periodicity